 One of the most common pains of large Unity projects is how a build can take a lot of time to finish.
 This is particularly painful because it directly affects our ability to quickly iterate in changes.
-My worst nightmare was having an issue only reproducible on devices, and having to wait one hour for a build to finish to be able to test any small change.
+My worst nightmare was having an issue only reproducible on devices, and having to wait one hour to be able to test any small change.

 This post is a walkthrough of several different things that you can do to improve the build time of your project.
 Most of them can be applied to any development or continuous integration environment.

 Incremental builds are probably the simplest thing you can do to save time when building projects.
 The basic idea is that the compiler will only recompile the files that have changed since the last build.
 To do an incremental build you just need to build your project in the previous build directory (without deleting the previous exported build).
 Yeah, just do this and you will already gain some time back. 🙂

 The same idea applies to asset bundles.
 If you build your asset bundles in the same folder where your last bundles and manifest are, only the bundles with asset changes will be rebuilt.
 Note that the manifest file contains all the data that allows Unity to do an incremental build (like asset lists, content hashes, etc.), so you need to keep it to be able to do an incremental build.

 Assembly definitions are a long-awaited feature for developers that are using Unity since the stone age (like me).
 The basic idea is that you can split your source files into multiple separate assemblies, instead of a huge assembly with all the project code.
 In practice, it allows some interesting things, first of all, if you change a line of code, only the assembly where this source file is assigned will be rebuilt, not the entire project (if other assemblies depend on the source file’s assembly, they will rebuild too).

 Assemblies can also be built for specific platforms, you can create one assembly for each platform instead of adding a lot of compilation directives in your code.